Aalto-Electric-Drives/gritulator/docs/_sources/autoapi/gritulator/model/_grid_filter/index.rst

    Dynamic model for an inductive L filter and an inductive-resistive grid.

-   An L filter and inductive-resistive grid impedance, between the converter and grid voltage sources, are modeled combining their inductances and series resistances in a state equation.
+   An L filter and an inductive-resistive grid impedance, between the converter and grid voltage sources, are modeled combining their inductances and series resistances in a state equation.
 The grid current is used as a state variable.
 The point-of-common-coupling (PCC) voltage between the L filter and the grid impedance is separately calculated.